sureshdsk/sureshdsk.github.io/content/blog/art-of-decision-making-thought-experiment.md

 You have a startup idea and you want to become an entrepreneur.
 What's next?
 Can you quit your job today and build a startup?
 No, that decision may cost really high??
 Let's use Thought Experiment to explore this idea.

-We can have a list of questions like these,
+You can create a list of questions like these,
 ```
 "What if <Scenario 1> happens?"
 “If <Scenario 1> happens, outcome is <Result 1>"
 “If <Scenario 1> doesn't happens, outcome is either <Result 2> or <Result x>"
 ```

-Let's create a series of questions to validate this idea of becoming entrepreneur.
-Though the questions below may not be enough to predict everything, this is good enough to illustrate the idea of a thought experiment.
+Lets jump into the experiment.
+I am having this series of questions to validate my idea.
+These questions may not be enough to predict everything, this is good enough to illustrate the idea of a thought experiment.

 > What if you want to become an entrepreneur? <br>
 > Do you have any product idea? <br>